sanjeet-jain/CS-545-Reading-Responses/Assignment 1/README.md

 for each condition c1 and c2 do the test s0 to s5 times

-place all zip files you get from https://webfitt.ngrok.io/ under data folder
+place all zip files you get from https://webfitt.ngrok.io/ under data folder and run the jupyter notebook analysis.ipynb